pyveci/racker/README.rst

   `systemd-nspawn`_.
 Provisioning of additional software is performed using the native package manager of the corresponding Linux distribution.

+- For running Windows operating systems containers, Racker uses `Vagrant`_, `Docker`_, and `Windows Docker Machine`_.
+The virtual machine base image is acquired from `Vagrant Cloud`_, container images are acquired from the `Microsoft Container Registry`_.
+For provisioning additional software, the `Chocolatey`_ package manager is used.
+All of cmd, PowerShell and Bash are pre-installed on the container images.

 Operating system coverage
 -------------------------